iambst/CYBR8420_Titans_SA_Project/Code analysis.md

 ### Files_sharing :
 Files from third party entities are shared by Nextcloud server.
 ### Twofactor-backupcodes:
-Nextcloud provides two factor authentication and an in built bruteforce mechanism.
+Nextcloud provides two factor authentication and an in built bruteforce mechanism.<br/>
 We also analyzed code based on our Threat model and misuse cases identified.